medo64/AASeq/CONTRIBUTING.md

 license and any contribution will inherit the same.

 This repository uses K&R coding style.
 Please do make sure any contribution follows coding style already in use.
-If in doubt, just rely on autoformatting - both VS Code OmniSharp and Visual Studio 2017 editor config are supported.
+If in doubt, just rely on autoformatting.

 LF line ending is strongly preferred.
 To have Git check it for you, configure `core.whitespace` setting: